Current Council Members / Bios

 Most recently Dennis has been a member and vice-president of the Port Hardy & District Chamber of Commerce and a member of the FILOMI Days Committee.
 Dennis is honoured to have been elected as a councillor and looks forward to serving the residents of Port Hardy for the next four years.

-Serves on: Executive Committee, Finance Committee, Operational Services Committee (Chair), Community Consultative Committee, Tourism Advisory Committee, Vancouver Island North Tourism Committee.
+Serves on: Executive Committee, Finance Committee, Operational Services Committee Community Consultative Committee, Bear Smart Port Hardy, Tourism Advisory Committee, Vancouver Island North Tourism Committee.

 Councillor Marcotte was born in Hudson Bay Junction, Saskatchewan, moved to White Rock BC and completed his schooling in that community.
 Rick moved to Port Hardy in 1969 to work at Seafood Products.
 In 1982 Rick became involved in 7Hills Golf Course as founding member and has served on the Board and is a past president.
 Rick continues to enjoy playing golf on a regular basis.

-Serves on: Executive Committee, Finance Committee, Operational Services Committee, Community Consultative Committee, Emergency Planning Committee, Scott Islands Advisory Committee, Tourism Advisory Committee and the Municipal Insurance Association (alternate).
+Serves on: Executive Committee, Finance Committee, Operational Services Committee (Chair), Community Consultative Committee, Emergency Planning Committee, Scott Islands Advisory Committee, Tourism Advisory Committee and the Municipal Insurance Association (alternate).

 Serves on: Executive Committee, Finance Committee, Parks & Recreation Review Committee (chair), Vancouver Island Regional Library, Job Fair Committee, Mt.
 Waddington Table of Partners, Regional District of Mount Waddington Board (alternate) Regional District of Mount Waddington Hospital Board (alternate), BC Ferries Northern Advisory, Port Hardy Heritage Society and the Poverty Pilot Program, Marine Plan Partnership (alternate)